JCFavaro/propertyManagementApp/README.md

 - Clean UI
 - CRUD operations
 - Authentication
-- Local database thanks to Sails ORM called [Waterline](https://github.com/balderdashy/waterline)
+- Handling models thanks to Sails ORM called [Waterline](https://github.com/balderdashy/waterline)
 - Solving a business problem.
 - Also, this app use a policy to prevent that any who isn't loaded make changes.